If you invoice your clients based on the time you spend delivering the service, you need to activate time-billing in Scoro.

-If your project doesn’t have a quote, you can see the same option in the project Modify view.
+You can see the same option in the Modify view if your project doesn’t have a quote.
 Note that this choice also affects the project revenue calculation method.

 NB!
 You can choose between role- and service-based prices only if you have enabled Roles for your site.
 Otherwise, service prices will be applied by default.

 All the time entries and events you invoice will automatically take the selling price of the role assigned to the doer.
 Read more about roles and the logic of role-based prices.